AoifeEdX/github-explorer/README.md

 ## Description

-A project using the GitHub API to explore top repositories based on a programming language and keyword search.
+A project using the GitHub API to return a list of repositories based on a programming language and keyword search.

 ### Features:
 * TBC